NagoDede/MarkSpecs/tests/02-test_schemdraw.md

-﻿# Schemdraw Implementation
+﻿# Schemdraw
 This section contains some exemples and clarification about the use of Schemdraw in Markspecs.
 Schemdraw is Python library available on bitbucket at the following address: https://bitbucket.org/cdelker/schemdraw/src/master/
 Description and syntax are available on https://schemdraw.readthedocs.io/en/latest/index.html
-This last contains several exemples and we will use them as integratuib test means.
+This last contains several exemples and we will use them as integration test means.

 ## Some considerations
 We take credit of the Markspecs integration to remove the Python descriptions around the Schemdraw syntax.
 Markspecs builds a default drawing (nammed __d__) and there is no need to refer to the drawing object to add elements (no need to write d.add(...)).
-User can continue to create drawing by using the dedicated keywords "Drawing:  _id-of-drawing_ _{atttributes}_ " and "EndDrawing" to close the definition of a drawing.
+User can continue to create drawing by using the new dedicated keywords "Drawing:  _id-of-drawing_ _{atttributes}_ " and "EndDrawing" to close the definition of a drawing.
 You can refer to the _Infinite Transmission Line_ example to see these keywords in actions.
 The Markspecs integration of Schemdraw also allows the use of Python command in the block.
-Alseo, refer to the _Infinite Transmission Line_ example to see this point in action.
+In to, refer to the _Infinite Transmission Line_ example to see this point in action.

 ## Attributes definition
-Markspecs supports the following attributes for the definition of the Drawing object.
+Markspecs supports the following attributes for the definition of the Drawing object:
+- unit,
+- inches_per_unit,
+- lblofst,
+- fontsize,
+- font,
+- color,
+- lw,
+- ls,
+- fill.

+Refer to https://schemdraw.readthedocs.io/en/latest/usage/classes.html#schemdraw.Drawing to have more information about these keywords and how to use them.

 When the attributes are set to the declaration of the Schemdraw block, they will apply on the default (master) Drawing __d__.
-Else, if you define a specific Drawing, you can define new attributes to this Drawing after the creation of the Drawing by the "Drawing:" key code.
+(Not yet implemented) if you define a specific Drawing, you can define new attributes to this Drawing after the creation of the Drawing by the "Drawing:" key code.

-Supported attributes are unit, inches_per_unit, lblofst, fontsize, font, color, lw, ls, fill.
-Refer to https://schemdraw.readthedocs.io/en/latest/usage/classes.html#schemdraw.Drawing to have more information about them and how to use them.
+Markspecs introduces new attributes:
+- _print_python_code_ (bool).
+To print the content of the temporary Python code (default is False - No print).
+- _print_definition_code_ (bool).
+To print the content of the Schemdraw definition code (default is False - No print).
+- _format_ (string).
+Generate the content of the Schemdraw in dedeciated format (default is SVG)
+    For SVG file, the generate schematic is not stored as a file.
+It is directly incoporated in the HTML output.
+    Other image format are not yet supported.
+- _title_ (string).
+Title of the generated figure, will be set in the SVG title.
+Not yet supported.
+- _overflow_ (string).
+Define if and how the scrollbars will be displayed for python and definition codes in regard of the code_height and code_width.
+Default value is empty, the scrollbars are not used.
+The accepted values are:
+  - "" (empty), scrollbars are not used;
+  - hidden, the overflow is clipped, and the rest of the content will be invisible;
+  - scroll, the overflow is clipped, but a scroll-bar is added to see the rest of the content;
+  - auto,  if overflow is clipped, a scroll-bar should be added to see the rest of the content;
+  If you want to display scrollbars, _auto_ is the recommended value.

+- _code_height_ (string), define the height of container for the Python and Schemdraw definition code (default is 15em, roughly 15 lines).
+- _code_width_ (string), define the width of container for the Python and Schemdraw definition code (default is 120ch (characters)).

 ## Schemdraw schematics.
 ### Simple schematic